 Generally, JHSP manuscripts will not have more than 3 co-authors except in exceptional circumstances that must be approved by the editor-in-chief.
 Authors submitting work to JHSP must warrant that the work submitted is original and has not been published elsewhere and is not under review or submitted for publication elsewhere.
 The author(s) warrant(s) that all substantive contributions to the manuscript have been duly acknowledged and that the order of authorship accurately reflects the contribution of each author.
 The author(s) warrant that the manuscript has been developed in accordance with general ethical precepts as outlined in the APA Standard of Conduct and Ethical Principles for Psychologists.

 As of January 1, 2020, the National Register’s Journal of Health Service Psychology (JHSP) is a Springer-branded publication.
-JHSP articles are available through Springer’s institutional subscription service, SpringerLink, which dramatically increases access to the articles within universities and healthcare systems.
+JHSP articles are available for purchase through Springer’s institutional subscription service, SpringerLink, which dramatically increases access to the articles within universities and healthcare systems.

 The journal’s Electronic ISSN is 2662-2653